Chia-Codes/digital-downloads/README.md

 ## Testing

+For a full manual/automated test plan with accessibility, responsiveness, Lighthouse, and known issues, see **[TESTING.md](TESTING.md)**.

 Test cases and results can be found in the dedicated tests under each app (e.g., `checkout/tests/test_webhook.py`, `cart/tests/test_utils.py`).

 # Pytest